sjpierce/CHOPStudy/README.md

       of how to rapidly do various parts of turning a new repository into an R package.
 It’s only really used once.
     - `title.tex`: This LaTeX file enables better handling of author affiliations in PDF outputs.
-It is used by multiple other scripts.
+It may be used by other scripts.
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
   - `.Rbuildignore`: This file tells R what files to ignore when